dreadl0ck/zeus/README.md

 an optional *webinterface*, *wiki support*, *markdown / HTML report generation* and an *encrypted storage* for sensitive information.

 The name ZEUS refers to the ancient greek god of the *sky and thunder*.

-When starting the interactive shell there is good chance you will be hit by a *ighting* and bitten by a *cobra*, which could lead to enourmous *super powers*!
+When starting the interactive shell there is a good chance you will be hit by a *lighting* and bitten by a *cobra*, which could lead to enourmous *super powers*!

 A sneak preview of the dark mode, running in the ZEUS project directory: